jasonjurotich/JJ-GAS/SET UP VIM.md

 ```
 FOR FILES
 vim -O (then the two files) will open them in two vertical buffers
+vim -p (then the two files) will open them in two tabs

 IN EDIT MODE
 a = start adding text AFTER cursor (use instead of i)